MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts

+A key insight from our findings is that learning soft prompts from in-context exemplars is crucial to effective adaptation.
+In other words, simply learning a static soft prompt \cite{liu2021p,lester2021power,liu2024gpt} for a new task is not enough, which we find incurs a noticeable performance degradation.
+Across a wide range of foundation models, specialised tasks (e.g., molecular design, captioning, QA), and domains (e.g., chemistry, economics, math), our experiments show that the proposed exemplar-conditioned prompting consistently outperforms both the standard text-based retrieval and prompt-tuning baselines and closes the gap with fine-tuning baselines like LoRA.
+Furthermore, \approach's design provides (i) gains in inference efficiency by reducing quadratic token overhead, (ii) stable and consistent results with the property of exemplar order-invariance embodied in the design.

-In this work, we make the following contributions: \begin{itemize} \item We address the three fundamental limitations in RAG, which include high inference cost, unsatisfactory performance, and exemplar order variance within domain adaptions. \item We propose the MHA-RAG framework, which learns compact soft-prompt representations over in-context examples to reduce inference cost, while achieving high performance. \item We propose an exemplar order invariant multi-head-attention architecture to control soft-prompt generation in MHA-RAG, where the number of heads is a tunable hyperparameter. \item Our experiments show on average a 20-point performance gain over standard RAG across benchmarks and models, while cutting inference cost by $10\times$ GFLOPs. \end{itemize}
+In this work, we make the following contributions: \begin{itemize} \item We address fundamental limitations in ICL, which include unsatisfactory performance, high inference cost, and exemplar-order variance in domain adaptations. \item We propose an exemplar-order-invariant multi-head-attention architecture for soft-prompt generation in \textsc{MHA-ESP}, controlled by varying the attention heads. \item Our experiments show on-par performance with LoRA and an average 19-point gain over ICL across benchmarks and models, while cutting inference cost by $10\times$ in GFLOPs. \end{itemize}